 Those lyrics, that feeling –it sounded familiar and it sounded like burnout

 It’s high time we unschool ourselves from this idea that it’s okay to work ourselves until we can’t work anymore because that mindset is unhealthy and perpetuates burnout culture.

-Don’t be afraid to reclaim your time and energy.
-Be mindful of people, things and situations that take too much of your energy and throw you off balance to the point of depletion.
+Don’t be afraid to reclaim your time and energy as you work to recover from burnout.
+Be mindful of people, things, and situations that take too much of your energy and throw you off balance to the point of depletion.
 If you are ever at the point where you can no longer sustain yourself, both physically and mentally it’s time to think about a routine to reshift your balance.
 Self-care helps us restore that energy.
 But some of us are running on E and might not know where to start when looking to begin a self-care routine.

 But First, Do Nothing

 On the days when you feel overwhelmed as Ariana Grande sings, or when you don’t feel like doing anything, I have the perfect solution — do nothing.
 Seriously.
 It might feel counterproductive to do nothing when you have emails to answer, people to meet and of course, work to do.
 But if you are typically not the lazy type, feeling like you don’t want to do anything might be the first sign of burnout.
 Burnout is real, and if not recognized and dealt with it can cause major lasting damage in your personal and professional life.
 Indulge yourself, you deserve it.

 Pick a Time to Do Nothing